Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 \subsection{Thin and Fat Matrices}

-A second classification concerns the shape of the matrix $\by$.
+A second classification of the problem concerns the shape of the matrix $\by$.
 Relative to the number of time periods, we may have many units, few units, or a comparable number.
-These data configurations may make particular analyses more attractive.
-For example, $\by$ may be a { thin} matrix, with $N\gg T$, or a {fat} matrix, with $N\ll T$, or an {approximately square} matrix, with $N\approx T$: {
+These data configurations may make particular analyses more attractive partly by removing the need for regularization.
+For example, $\by$ may be a thin matrix, with $N\gg T$, or a fat matrix, with $N\ll T$, or an approximately square matrix, with $N\approx T$: {

 } or {

 }